The Virtual Universe

 Route N348 from Arnhem to Ommen

 According to the police officer, the accident happened when he was on duty.
 A man and a woman had parked their car in a parking lot alongside Route N348.
-When they drove away in the direction of Deventer, they entered the wrong lane and collided head-on with an oncoming vehicle driven by a resident of Nijverdal.
+As they drove toward Deventer, they entered the wrong lane and collided head-on with an oncoming vehicle driven by a Nijverdal resident.
 The view was somewhat limited because of two gentle curves in the road.
-He added that there was no road sign with ‘Ommen’ near the crash site.3
+He added that there was no road sign with ‘Ommen’ near the crash site.3 The woman had died on the spot.
+The car was destroyed and disposed of at a fire station.
+The couple were foreigners involved in the production of A Bridge Too Far, the police officer told the journalist.
+He suspected that Richardson, accustomed to driving on the left side of the road, was not paying attention to the traffic.3

 On television, Richardson said, ‘It was certainly very odd because it happened on Friday the thirteenth.’
 He added, ‘Right opposite the point where the accident happened, was an old mile-post with nothing but sixes on it.’
-He also noted, ‘What spooked me even more was when I discovered it was on a road to a place called Ommen.’
+He further noted, ‘What spooked me even more was when I discovered it was on a road to a place called Ommen.’
 It appears that Richardson has misread kilometre marker 60.0 and has taken the zeroes for sixes.
 The numbers might have been worn out if it were an old post, like Richardson said.

 Kilometre marker at the A1 at km 78.1.
 Public Domain.